 The interviewer wants to know what it is that you think that you are best in.
 Talk about any quality that you think it’s relevant to this role.

-“As far as my biggest strength is concerned, I would prefer saying that working as a team is my biggest strength.
+“As far as my biggest strength is concerned, I would prefer to say that working as a team is my biggest strength.
 I am a people person.
 I love working with hardworking people and have one major goal to attain a certain goal at the end of the day.
-In my previous role, I had a team that used to work together towards a common goal.
+In my previous role, I had a team working together towards a common goal.
 The morale was so high, and no one could get bored.
-I believe that I will meet a hardworking team to work with like the one I had before. ”
+I believe I will meet a hardworking team to work with like the one I had before. ”

 19. What is your biggest fear in your career

-The interviewer wants to know what it is that you would not like if it happened to you while working as a content strategist.
+The interviewer wants to know what you would not like if it happened to you while working as a content strategist.

 20. What Would Be Your Best Part Of Working In This Role?